codebydaud/yolo-food-app/README.md

 ### Features
 User Registration: Allows chefs to sign up for the platform. </br>
-User Authentication: Enables login via an IAM solution (e.g., Keycloak). </br>
+User Authentication: Enables login via an IAM solution (Keycloak). </br>
 Display User Interests: Vendors can see a list of customer-submitted ideas, with the latest ideas shown first. </br>
 Create Recipes via AI Assistant: Chefs can input recipes for a selected idea and optionally use AI assistance to generate recipe suggestions. </br>
 Submit Recipes to Customers: Chefs can submit up to three recipes for each idea, which are sent to the requesting customer. </br>